 So that leaves a nesting dinghy, and here's a very fine example.
 The Eastport Nesting Pram shares its hull with the stock Eastport Pram.
 With some 800 of them built, it's probably one of the most popular dinghies in the world.
 The Eastport Nesting Pram has a demountable front half which nests completely in the back half.
 The "nested" package is a very manageable 4'9" x 4'0" rectangle.
 It can be stowed on the decks of cruising yachts down to pocket-cruiser size.
 Or, it can store in your apartment, your RV, your shed, or at the marina.
 At a casual pace, the Eastport Nesting Pram takes one minute and 20 seconds to assemble or disassemble.
 You'd need some sort of pyrotechnic device to inflate (or deflate) an inflatable dinghy that fast.

 Here's how it works.
 If you don't need the sailing version, just order the "rowing kit."
 This gives you the complete boat, ready to row.
 The daggerboard trunk, for sailing, is INCLUDED in this version.
-It'll be sealed off, but can be opened if the builder decides to convert to sailing later.

 Builders who will go sailing will order the "Rowing Kit" AND the "Sailing Component Kit."
 Adding the Sailing Component Kit gives you the mast, boom, yard, daggerboard, rudder, sail, mast step, and a center thwart that's integrated with the daggerboard trunk.
 The sailing kit includes a proper plug so that you don't ship water through the daggerboard trunk while rowing or towing.

-The Eastport Nesting Pram is built full-length, and only cut in half later.
+The Eastport Nesting Pram is built full-length using the LapStitch™ technique, and only cut in half later.
 (You have to build full-length so that you don't end up with a "kink" at the joint in the boat.
 The Nesting Pram is so "fair" that even quite close up it's hard to discern that it's a nesting dinghy.)
 At the joint are two very strong structural bulkheads.
 Six stainless steel bolts with large, easy-to-handle wing nuts fasten front and back together.
 The waterline is below the top of the bulkhead, so in theory it's impossible to ship water through the joint.
 A rubber gasket is included, however, which truly seals the joint and helps protect the finish on the two parts.

 Build this boat if: